-Third Degree
+Bail Jumping In The Third Degree

-Bail Jumping in the Third Degree
+Bail Jumping In The Third Degree Attorney

 If you are charged with bail jumping in the third degree, a class A misdemeanor under Penal Law Section 215.55, then contact an experienced criminal defense attorney at Greco Neyland, PC.
-Find out what you need to do to protect yourself from these serious charges.

 Prosecutors often used bail jumping charges as leverage to get a plea even if the person is innocent of the underlying charge.
 You need an attorney experienced in fighting these types of charges in Manhattan and throughout New York City to work for an extraordinary outcome in your case.